Skip to navigation Skip to content Skip to subnav

 (D) if the sponsor does not request a hearing, the entire matter will be submitted to the Commissioner for a decision on the record with respect to registration.

-(5) Every order of deregistration shall contain a provision that the sponsor, within 15 business days of the effective date of the order, notify all registered apprentices of the deregistration of the apprenticeship program, the effective date thereof, that such cancellation automatically deprives the apprentice of individual registration, that the deregistration removes the apprentice from coverage for Federal purposes that require the Secretary of Labor’s approval of an apprenticeship program, and that all apprentices are referred to the Vermont Registered Apprenticeship Program for information about potential transfer to other apprenticeship programs.
+(5) Every order of deregistration shall contain a provision that the sponsor, within 15 business days after the effective date of the order, notify all registered apprentices of the deregistration of the apprenticeship program, the effective date thereof, that the cancellation automatically deprives the apprentice of individual registration, that the deregistration removes the apprentice from coverage for Federal purposes that require the Secretary of Labor’s approval of an apprenticeship program, and that all apprentices are referred to the Vermont Registered Apprenticeship Program for information about potential transfer to other apprenticeship programs.

 • § 1121.
 Limitations